NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 to optimize.

 Hence, it is strongly suggested to resample the provided positions and orientations before the solver optimizes them.
-Use the
+Use the options:
-options: ``--num-lines-per-position`` and
-``--num-lines-per-orientation``.

-The estimated values of these quantities given just the provided input positions and orientations (so, before resampling), and after resampling, will be printed on screen.
+``--num-lines-per-position`` and ``--num-lines-per-orientation``.
+The estimated number of lines per position and orientation will be printed on screen, before and after resampling.

 It is suggested to use perhaps 1000 lines per position and orientation.

 Example
 ~~~~~~~

+A CTX stereo pair will be used which has quite noticeable jitter.
+See :numref:`jitter_multiple_images` for a discussion of multiple images.

 Input images
 ^^^^^^^^^^^^

-A CTX stereo pair will be used which has quite noticeable jitter.
-See :numref:`jitter_multiple_images` for discussion of multiple images.

 The pair consists of images with ids::